Ivan1248/vidlu/README.md

 ### Extensions

-Packages found in directories in the `PYTHONPATH` environment variable with names prefixed with "vidlu\_" are loaded in with the prefix removed and available in the `extensions` dictionary in the `vidlu.extensions` module.
-They are also directly available for expression arguments for [factories in `vidlu.factories`](#factories).
+Vidlu enables extensions using the [*naming convention* approach](https://packaging.python.org/guides/creating-and-discovering-plugins/#using-naming-convention).
+Installed packages or other packages found in directories in the `PYTHONPATH` environment variable with names prefixed with "vidlu\_" are loaded and made available in the `extensions` dictionary in the `vidlu.extensions` module, but the prefix is removed.
+Extensions are also directly available for expression arguments for [factories in `vidlu.factories`](#factories).

 ### Commonly used utilities